IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Entity

 An Entity is a distinct, identifiable Element that has a proper existence (living or non living).
-It is accessible by some referencing mechanism and can establish elementary relationships ( Relationship) to other Entitys.
+It is accessible by some referencing mechanism and can have Relations to other Entitys.

-Entity is the powerinstance of Class of Entity: all subtypes of Entity are instances of Class of Entity.
+The Entity class is the powerinstance of Class of Entity: all subtypes of Entity are instances of Class of Entity.

 F